 |Each state (and DC) has its own vaccine requirements to attend public school.
 This chart details which vaccines are mandated for public school kindergarten entry (as of July 18, 2018) and linked to each state name is a PDF with specific state vaccine requirements for kindergarten as well as vaccine requirements for other grades and, sometimes, college attendance.

-As of Aug.
-22, 2014, all 50 states and DC require vaccinations for diphtheria, tetanus, and pertussis; polio; and measles and rubella (49 states and DC also require mumps vaccination).
-48 states and DC require varicella (chickenpox) vaccination (Montana and Pennsylvania do not); and 45 states and DC require hepatitis B vaccination (Alabama, Maine, Montana, North Dakota, and South Dakota do not) to enter kindergarten.
+As of July 18, 2018, all 50 states and DC require vaccinations for diphtheria, tetanus, and pertussis; polio; measles and rubella (49 states and DC also require mumps vaccination); and the varicella (chickenpox) vaccination.
+43 states and DC require hepatitis B vaccination (Alabama, Illinois, Maine, Montana, Rhode Island, South Dakota and Texas do not) to enter kindergarten.
 Some states require Hib, PCV, flu, and Hep A vaccines to enter kindergarten.
-Connecticut is the only state to require 9 vaccinations, while Montana has the fewest requirements at three.
+Connecticut is the only state to require nine vaccinations.
 Many states require more vaccines as the children age, for example West Virginia requires the meningitis vaccine at the CDC-recommended age (11-12 years old).

 While reasonable effort has been made to ensure the accuracy of the information provided, do not rely on this information without first checking with your local school or government.